 Bears were in the House for Coalition for National Science Funding Advocacy Day in Washington, D.C. last week!
 Rhonda Shrader (Executive Director of NSF I-Corps Bay Area Node & Berkeley-Haas Entrepreneurship) and John Felts, co-founder of Cruz Foam (National I-Corps team & LAUNCH standout) were part of a coalition that included representatives from five UC campuses highlighting NSF-funded “return-on-investment” projects.

 They spent the day meeting with congressional leaders and staff, urging support for robust funding for the National Science Foundation.
-As part of their advocacy, the pair shared their story on how modest NSF funding for I-Corps training has generated powerful returns across UC Berkeley, UCSF and the larger ecosystem.
-They also participated in an exhibition reception on Capitol Hill and co-hosted the DC Cal Supper Club.
+As part of their advocacy, the pair, along with Michelle Moskowitz (UC Berkeley’s Government & Community Relations Office), shared the story of how modest NSF funding for I-Corps training has generated powerful returns across UC Berkeley, UCSF and the larger ecosystem.
+The trio also participated in an exhibition reception on Capitol Hill and co-hosted the DC Cal Supper Club.

 Cruz Foam showcased a compostable replacement for styrofoam packaging made from a polymer found in shrimp shells, the second most abundant organic material on the planet next to cellulose.
 Before NSF I-Corps & LAUNCH training, he had planned to create surfboards.
 Once in the programs, “I started conducting customer interviews and quickly discovered that the market wasn’t large enough.
 I found that the real pain point and infinitely larger market opportunity was in packaging–regulation against single use plastics is driving changes all along the supply chain.”

 Pictured at top: Rhonda Shrader and John Felts with Congressman Eric Swalwell.

 Photo: Michelle Moskowitz